 He chose the latter and went on to spend 3+ years in the space along with founding several of his own blockchain companies and funds.

-These are just two examples of people who used Mini Pilots to get unstuck in their careers and find what they truly wanted to do.
+These are just three examples of people who used Mini Pilots to get unstuck in their careers and find what they truly wanted to do.

 Key Takeaways On Figuring Out What You Should Do With Your Life